sam-0905/Namaste-React--1/session-6/Theory/Q&A.md

 # Chapter 06 - Exploring the world
 ##  What is `Microservice`?
- A microservices architecture, also simply known as microservices, is an architectural method that relies on a series of `Independently deployable services.` These services have their own business logic and database with a specific goal.` Updating, testing, deployment, and scaling `occur within each service.
+ A `Microservices` architecture, also simply known as microservices, is an architectural method that relies on a series of `Independently deployable services.` These services have their own business logic and database with a specific goal.` Updating, testing, deployment, and scaling `occur within each service.
 Microservices decouple major business, domain-specific concerns into separate, independent code bases.

 - Benefits of Microservices:
     - Easier to Test